What is Image SEO? How to Optimize Website Images to Boost Ranking

 Optimizing your images for SEO is actually pretty simple – it’s also a great way to not only capture a potential client’s attention, but also to make your site more competitive in search engines.
 A lot of businesses ignore images, and their rankings suffer in the process.
 Putting an emphasis on images can really help you gain a competitive advantage.

 Text, of course, will always play a huge role in how people experience your site.
 If it’s authoritative and compelling, your company will gain relevance.
-But if you include an image, users will be much more likely to stick around and actually read that text.
-In fact, research indicates that people are 80% more likely to read the article, they’re also 64% more likely to remember what they read – and where they read it.

 Finding the Best Image